ndcrd/godot_tracy/doc/guide.md

 > ```

 > Note: If you would like to update Tracy submodule to latest or specific commit.
 > But be aware, Tracy client-server versions might mismatch when built and run.
-I recommend you updating to stick to latest release versions.
+I recommend you to stick to latest release versions when updating submodule.
 > ```
 > git submodule update --recursive --remote #for latest commit
 > #or you can:
 > cd tracy
-> git checkout -b <branch> <commit_id> #for ex. git checkout c556831 will update tracy to 0.12 release version
+> git checkout -b <branch> <commit_id> #for ex. git checkout c556831 will update tracy master branch to 0.12 release version
 > ```

 ## The profiler GUI

 The profiler GUI allows to consult all the data gathered by tracy.
-If you are on windows you can just downloaded the GUI from the [Tracy GitHub repository](https://github.com/wolfpld/tracy/releases/), otherwise you have to compile it yourself; do not despair it's easy!
+If you are on windows you can just download the GUI from the [Tracy GitHub repository](https://github.com/wolfpld/tracy/releases/), otherwise you have to compile it yourself; do not despair it's easy!
 >```test
 > If some packages are not listed in description, or you have additions to guide, please, let me know, so we can update readme! ;)
 >```